tari-project/tari/RFC/src/Glossary.md

 A group of [Validator Node]s that are responsible for managing the state of a specific [Digital Asset].
 A committee is selected during asset issuance and can be updated at [Checkpoint]s.

+## CommitteeSelectionStrategy
+[CommitteeSelectionStrategy]: #committee-selection-strategy 'A strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes'
+A strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes.
+The VNs will need accept the nomination to become part of the committee.

 ## ConsensusStrategy
 [ConsensusStrategy]: #consensusstrategy 'The approach that will be taken for a committee to reach consensus on instructions'